Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: Related Work

 \section{Related Work}

 \paragraph{Diffusion Models and Conditional Flow Matching.} Diffusion models have been applied to several fields and achieved state-of-the-art performance~\citep{ho2020denoising, hoogeboom2022equivariant, lienen2024zero}.
 Various works have demonstrated the effectiveness of unconditional models in conditional tasks through diffusion guidance~\citep{epstein2023diffusion, dhariwal2021diffusion, bansal2023universal, nichol2021glide, avrahami2022blended}, solving inverse problems~\citep{kawar2022denoising}, or iterative resampling~\citep{lugmayr2022repaint}.
 Conditional Flow Matching~\citep{lipman2022flow} is a recent approach proposed as an alternative to and generalization of diffusion models.
-This framework has been extended to incorporate couplings between data and prior samples, and trained to solve the dynamic optimal transport problem~\citep{tong2023improving}, and has been further adapted to general geometries~\citep{chen2023riemannian}. \citet{albergo2023stochastic} demonstrated the applicability of data-dependent couplings for stochastic interpolants to improve in-painting and super-resolution image generation.
+This framework has been extended to incorporate couplings between data and prior samples, and trained to solve the dynamic optimal transport problem~\citep{tong2023improving}. \citet{albergo2023stochastic} demonstrated the applicability of data-dependent couplings for stochastic interpolants to improve in-painting and super-resolution image generation.
 Lastly, recent work shows the potential for conditional generation by solving an optimization problem and differentiating through the flow~\citep{ben2024d}. \paragraph{Generative Models for Time Series.} Various generative models have been adapted to time series modeling, including Generative Adversarial Networks (GANs)~\citep{yoon2019time}, normalizing flows~\citep{rasul2020multivariate, alaa2020generative}, and Variational Autoencoders (VAEs)~\citep{desai2021timevae}.
 Recent works have successfully applied diffusion models to time series.
 The first approach, TimeGrad~\citep{rasul2021autoregressive}, applies a diffusion model on top of an LSTM to perform autoregressive multivariate time series forecasting, which was later extended by~\citet{bilovs2023modeling} to settings with continuous time and non-isotropic noise distributions.
 Note that unlike \oursacro{}, \citet{bilovs2023modeling} neither use optimal transport paths nor couplings.
-CSDI~\citep{tashiro2021csdi} and SSSD~\citep{alcaraz2022diffusion} perform probabilistic forecasting and imputation via conditional diffusion models.
-While CSDI uses transformer layers for their backbone, SSSD makes use of S4 layers~\citep{gu2021efficiently} to model temporal dynamics.
-Lastly, TimeDiff~\citep{shen2023non} explores conditioning mechanisms, and TSDiff~\citep{kollovieh2023predict} introduced an unconditional diffusion model that allows conditioning during inference time through diffusion guidance.
+CSDI~\citep{tashiro2021csdi} and SSSD~\citep{alcaraz2022diffusion} perform forecasting and imputation via conditional diffusion models.
+While CSDI uses transformer layers, SSSD makes use of S4 layers~\citep{gu2021efficiently} to model temporal dynamics.
+Lastly, TimeDiff~\citep{shen2023non} explores conditioning mechanisms, and TSDiff~\citep{kollovieh2023predict} introduced an unconditional diffusion model conditioned through diffusion guidance similar to our unconditional model.